Profile: Christine Lagarde, 'rock star' head of the IMF

-But just a month into her job, she found she was to be investigated for abuse of authority while she was French finance minister.
+Just a month into the high profile role, she found she was to be investigated for abuse of authority during her time as French finance minister in 2007.

 Born Christine Lallouette in Paris, she tasted success even in her early days, representing the French synchronised swimming team as a teenager.

 At 17, following the death of her father, Ms Lagarde went to study in the US for a year, where she perfected her English.

 After graduating from law school in Paris, she obtained a Masters degree from the Political Science Institute in Aix en Provence.

 In 1981 she returned to the US, joining the international law firm Baker & McKenzie as an associate, specialising in labour, anti-trust, and mergers and acquisitions (M&A).

 Eighteen years later, she became the first female chair of the firm.

 Ms Lagarde was appointed France's trade minister in 2005 and, under her watch, French exports reached record levels.

 In 2007 she became finance minister, the first woman to hold this post not just in France but in any of the G8 major industrial countries.